 Liquidations

-Margin Trade enforces transparent, onchain liquidation and auto-deleveraging mechanisms to ensure the solvency of the system under all market conditions.
+Margin Trade enforces transparent, onchain liquidation, backstop and auto-deleveraging mechanisms to ensure the solvency of the system under all market conditions.

 Liquidations occur when a trader’s account equity (collateral + unrealized PnL) falls below the required maintenance margin.